kappnav/design/status-determination.md

 # Application and Component Status

-Prism shows application and component status as labeled and colored indicators to indicate whether an application or component is operating as Normal (Green), operating with Warning (Yellow), or having a Problem (Red).
+kAppNav shows application and component status as labeled and colored indicators to indicate whether an application or component is operating as Normal (Green), operating with Warning (Yellow), or having a Problem (Red).
 A further status value of Unknown (Grey) covers [special cases](https://github.com/kappnav/design/blob/master/status-determination.md#special-cases).
-Components map their actual status to a particular Prism status value;  applications map their Prism status value as a highest severity summary of component Prism status as follows:
+Components map their actual status to a particular kAppNav status value;  applications map their kAppNav status value as a highest severity summary of component kAppNav status as follows:

 | application status | component status |
 |:-------------------|:-----------------|